Gio Ponti: Decorative arts and industrial design

-In the 1930s, while Ponti continued to design unique pieces of furniture for specific interiors, and encouraged the promotion of quality series production.
-In 1930, he designed furniture and lighting for the glassmaker Fontana and became in 1933, together with Pietro Chiesa, the artistic director of the branch Fontana Arte.
+In the 1930s, while Ponti continued to design unique pieces of furniture for specific interiors, he encouraged the promotion of quality series production.
+In 1930, he designed furniture and lighting for the glassmaker Fontana and became, in 1933, together with Pietro Chiesa, the artistic director of the branch Fontana Arte.
 He created in particular a cylindrical lamp surrounded by crystal discs and mirrors and the famous Bilia Lamp.

 In the 1940s and early 1950s, Ponti turned to unique creations showcasing the skills of exceptional craftsmen.
 With the artist and enameller Paolo De Poli, they created enamelled panels and brightly colored furniture.
-In 1956, they imagined an imaginary and colorful bestiary, light decorative objects such as cut and folded paper.
+In 1956, they imagined an imaginary and colourful bestiary, light decorative objects such as cut and folded paper.
 Other collaborations were established, in particular with the Dal Monte brothers, who specialised in the production of papier-mâché objects, the ceramist Pietro Melandri, the porcelain manufacturer Richard Ginori and the Venini glass factory in Murano.
 From 1946 to 1950, he designed many objects for this glassmaker: bottles, chandeliers, including a multicoloured chandelier.
 The bottles evoke stylized female bodies.
 It was also in 1940 that he began working with the decorator and designer Piero Fornasetti.
 This fruitful collaboration, during which they designed furniture and many interiors where ornament and fantasy prevailed (Palazzo del Bo in Padua – 1940, Dulcioria pastry shop in Milan–1949, Sanremo casino – 1950, the liners Conte Grande – 1949 and Andrea Doria – 1950, etc.), spanned two decades.

-At the turn of the 1950s, Ponti deployed a prolific creation where he sought to combine aesthetic and functional requirements: the espresso machine for La Pavoni in 1948 and the Visetta sewing machine for Visa (1949), textiles for JSA, door handles for Olivari, a range of sanitary facilities for Ideal Standard, cutlery for Krupp Italiana and Christofle, lighting for Arredoluce and furniture for the Swedish department store Nordiska Kompaniet.
+Ponti was also an important contributor to Italian industrial design, and during the post-war period, referred to as the Italian economic miracle, his output was prolific.
+Some of examples of his work include an espresso machine for La Pavoni (1948) and the Visetta sewing machine for Visa (1949), textiles for JSA, door handles for Olivari, a sanitary ware for both Ideal Standard and Richard Ginori, cutlery for Krupp Italiana and Christofle, lighting for Arredoluce, and furniture for the Swedish department store Nordiska Kompaniet.
 From its fruitful collaboration with Cassina, the Leggera and Superleggera (superlight) chairs, the Distex, Round, Lotus and Mariposa chairs are now among the classics of Italian design.
 In 1957, the Superleggera chair designed for Cassina, and still produced today, was put on the market.
-Starting from the traditional chair model, originating from the village of Chiavari in Liguria, Ponti eliminated all unnecessary weight and material and assimilated the shape as much as possible to the structure, in order to obtain a modern silhouette weighing only 1.7 kg. the chair, which was very strong but also so light that it can be lifted by a child using just one finger.
+Starting from the traditional chair model, originating from the village of Chiavari in Liguria, Ponti eliminated all unnecessary weight and material and assimilated the shape as much as possible to the structure, in order to obtain a modern silhouette weighing only 1.7 kg.
+The chair, which was very strong but also so light that it can be lifted by a child using just one finger.
 Some of his furniture is now being reissued by Molteni&C. In the United States, he participated in the exhibition Italy at Work at the Brooklyn Museum in 1950, and created furniture for Singer & Sons, Altamira, and cutlery for Reed & Barton ("Diamond" flatware, 1958), adapted for production by designer Robert H. Ramp).